 In my previous post I admiringly reflected upon my son’s instinctive willingness to forgive and wondered what the world might look like if more people adopted this strategy.
-In a comment to this post, J justifiably inquired as to the limits of forgiveness—if it really ought to be as “reckless” as I was recommending.
+One commenter justifiably inquired as to the limits of forgiveness—if it really ought to be as “reckless” as I was recommending.
 His challenge to me was as follows:

 Given your extensive thinking/reading/writing on the fact that evil is prevalent, and given the fact that because we are all too human and therefore tend to abuse reckless forgiveness, please write a post that elaborates on what reckless forgiveness looks like without becoming irresponsible and self-destructive.